NIRSpec Fixed Slit Spectroscopy APT Template

 |Integrations/Exp||The number of integrations during an exposure, where integration is defined as the time between resets.
 This number is determined from the ETC.|

 This option is available to automatically add calibration exposures to a science exposure.
 For the FS template, the only options are NONE or WAVECAL.
 NONE is the default and is recommended.
 Autocals can add significant overhead to an observation.
 The grating wheel sensor takes out any zero point wavelength shift (in post processing) due to slight variations in the position of the grating wheel.
 NIRSpec is required to deliver a wavelength accuracy to better than 1/8 of a spectral resolution element, or approximately 15 km/s for spectra taken with the high-resolution gratings.
 The instrument model wavelength calibration is expected to meet the wavelength calibration accuracy requirement, making Autocals unnecessary.
-Additionally, the grating wheel sensor removes any zero point wavelength shift (in post-processing) due to slight variations in the position of the grating wheel.

 A variety of observatory level special requirements may be chosen.